Course Outline

 1. Understanding Classification Using Nearest Neighbors for Government

-• The kNN Algorithm
+• The k-Nearest Neighbors (kNN) Algorithm

-• Calculating Distance
+• Calculating Distance Metrics

-• Choosing an Appropriate k
+• Selecting an Appropriate Value for k

-• Preparing Data for Use with kNN
+• Preparing Data for Use with kNN in Public Sector Applications

-• Why is the kNN Algorithm Lazy?
+• Why is the kNN Algorithm Considered Lazy?

 2. Understanding Naive Bayes for Government